Skip to main content

 What data do AI recommendation systems need from product pages?

-AI recommendation systems need Product schema markup with clear, specific attributes — materials, dimensions, use cases, compatibility, pricing, and availability.
+AI recommendation systems need Product schema markup with clear, specific attributes like materials, dimensions, use cases, compatibility, pricing, and availability.
 They also need structured product data in machine-readable formats, not just marketing copy.
 When a shopper asks an AI agent for specific product recommendations, the system matches queries against structured data, not prose descriptions.

 Is AI personalisation only relevant for large ecommerce businesses?